I built my first app. It works. Now how the heck do I go about styling it?

 When building a React application, you get to a point where it is fully functional but it doesn’t look like you want.

 We as developers focus on how things work, not on how they look.
-Until we realize that our little baby is ugly 😭 so then we start styling and resizing here and there to make it prettier.
+Until we realize that our little baby is ugly 😭 and then we start styling and resizing here and there to make it prettier.

 But how the heck can we style all of them in a way that is efficient and makes sense?